How to copyright your music? Everything you should know | LegaMart Articles

+If you are a musician or songwriter, it is essential to understand how to copyright your music.
 Behind every royalty, streaming payout and sync license, there is a copyright and an exclusive owner of this copyright.
-You own your music work the moment you record or write it, but you must register your copyright to protect it legally.
-As an owner, the law protects you from those who can exploit or misuse your work for their benefit.
+You own your music work when you record or write it, but you must register your copyright to protect it legally.

 Copyright refers to the rights of the creator, author, or original copyright owner over their work.
 It is an intellectual property right that protects the original work against unauthorised or unlawful usage.
 The work to be copyrightable under this intellectual property must be original and, apart from this, must have some skill, labour or judgement in its creation.